ncagle/DNS-over-HTTPS/HSTS.md

 ## curl cmdline options

  - `--hsts [filename]` - enable HSTS, use the file as HSTS cache.
 If filename is `""` (no length) then no file will be used, only in-memory cache.

+## HSTS cache file format

+For each hsts entry:

+    [host name] [SUB/-] "YYYYMMDD HH:MM:SS"

+`SUB` means `includeSubDomains` was used for the name.
+The time stamp is when the entry expires.